Nischalcs50/nsEVDx/docs/installation.md

-x## Installation instructions
+## Installation instructions

-To install nsEVDx, ensure you have Python 3.9+ installed.
+To install `nsEVDx`, ensure you have Python 3.9+ installed.
 The package has minimal dependencies and only requires numpy, scipy, matplotlib, and seaborn.

 **For regular users**